snewell/latex-cmake/README.md

 and `/bin/touch` exist and work in the normal way.

 ## Usage
-Drop `TexHelper.cmake` and `tex-wrapper.sh` in a folder somewhere.
-Once the files are in place include them in a CMake project like so:
+Configure the project using `cmake` and use the `install` target (if you're using the `make` geneartor, `make install`)  Once the files are installed include them in a CMake project like so: `include(/path/to/TexHelper.cmake)` That's it, you have macros available to build your documents.
+If you run into any errors with the `include` line make sure you've set `CMAKE_MODULE_PATH` correctly.
-`include(/path/to/TexHelper.cmake)`
-That's it, you have macros available to build your documents.

 ### Building Documents
 Creating a document has two steps: